-Conversely, where "a minority group constitutes substantially less than a majority in a proposed district, 'minority voters cannot maintain that they would have been able to elect representatives of their choice in the absence of the [challenged voting practice].'"
+Conversely, where "a minority group constitutes substantially less than a majority in a proposed district, 'minority voters cannot maintain that they would have been able to elect representatives of their choice in the absence of the [challenged voting practice]."
 See Brief for Amicus United States at 18, Bartlett v.
 Strickland, (No. 07-689), 2008 U.S. S. Ct.
 Briefs LEXIS 708 (quoting Gingles, 478 U.S. at 50 n.17).
-A minority class constituting an electoral minority or plurality "standing alone have no better or worse opportunity to elect a candidate than does any other group of voters with the same relative voting strength."2 Bartlett, 556 U.S. at 14.
+A minority class constituting an electoral minority or plurality "standing alone have no better or worse opportunity to elect a candidate than does any other group of voters with the same relative voting strength."
+Bartlett, 556 U.S. at 14.
 "Nothing in § 2 grants special protection to a minority group's right to form political coalitions."
 Id. at 15. "[M]inority voters are not immune from the obligation to pull, haul, and trade to find common political ground."
 Id. (citing Johnson v.
-De Grandy, 512 U.S. 997, 1020 (1994).
+De Grandy, 512 U.S. 997, 1020 (1994)).
+Even when they do find common political ground with other electoral minorities or pluralities, Section 2's special protections do not shield them any more than any other political or ideological coalition.

 The pool of jurisdictions that satisfy Gingles' first precondition is finite and largely depleted.
+See Allen v.
+Milligan, 143 S. Ct.
+1487, 1509 (2023) (explaining that geography and demographics have frustrated Section 2 claims) (citations omitted).
 After the initial rush of lawsuits, and despite substantial population changes in the 37 years since Gingles, there are few remaining jurisdictions that satisfy the first Gingles precondition.3 This is best illustrated by reviewing statistics of the cases brought by the U.S. Attorney General, who has primary responsibility for enforcing Section 2.
 52 U.S.C. § 10308(d).
 The United States has only filed 13 vote dilution lawsuits under Section 2 since 2005.4 Such a comparatively low rate is not the result of a lack of resources or desire.
 Simply, 37 years after Gingles, most of the eligible jurisdictions either have been sued or unilaterally changed their method of elections.

-$^{^2}$ As used in this brief, "electoral minority" and "electoral plurality" refer to the citizen voting-age populations of the groups in question.
+As used in this brief, "electoral minority" and "electoral plurality" refer to the citizen voting-age populations of the groups in question.

-3 From 1982 through 2005, an estimated 331 lawsuits were filed against jurisdictions addressing vote dilution claims under Section 2.
+From 1982 through 2005, an estimated 331 lawsuits were filed against jurisdictions addressing vote dilution claims under Section 2.
 See E. Katz, M. Aisenbrey, A. Baldwin, E. Cheuse, & A. Weisbrodt, Documenting Discrimination in Voting: Judicial Findings Under Section 2 of the Voting Rights Act Since 1982, 39 U. Mich.
 J. L. Reform 643, 654 (2006).